pratyushjain99/Project4-pratyusj/README.md

 ### Task 1: Mobile to Cloud Application
 Design and build a distributed application that works between a mobile phone and the cloud.
 Specifically, develop a native Android application that communicates with a web service that you deployed to Heroku.

 The application must be of your own creative design.
+(We will use software similarity detection software to identify those who do not.)
 It can be simple, but should fetch information from a 3rd party source and do something of at least marginal value.
-For example, we have assigned projects that generate hash values, implement clickers, and does money transfers via a blockchain.
+For example, we have assigned projects that generate hash values, implement clickers, or manage a blockchain.
 Your application should do something similarly simple but useful (but you should not reuse our ideas or the ideas of your peers!).

-Your web service deployed to Heroku should be a simple RESTful API as you have developed in prior projects.
+Your web service deployed to Heroku should be a simple RESTful API similar to those you have developed in prior projects.
 You do NOT have to implement all HTTP methods, only those that make sense for your application.
 Your web service must fetch information from some 3rd party API.
 In Project 1 you experimented with screen scraping, therefore that is not allowed in this project.
 Rather, you must find an API that provides data via XML or JSON.
-One good place to look for such APIs is [ProgrammableWeb](http://www.programmableweb.com/apis/directory).
+It is easy and can be fun to search for APIs, and [ProgrammableWeb](http://www.programmableweb.com/apis/directory) provides a directory.

 You might try to do an app related to COVID-19, [here are plenty of APIs to explore](https://www.programmableweb.com/category/coronavirus%2Bcovid-19/apis?category=29999%2C30105).